plewis/plewis.github.io/phylogenetics/papers.md

 Chifman, J., and Kubatko, L. S. 2014.
 [Quartet Inference from SNP Data Under the Coalescent Model.](http://doi.org/10.1093/bioinformatics/btu530) Bioinformatics 30(23):3317-3324.
 (Mar 21)

 Darwin, C. R. 1859.
 Origin of species by means of natural selection (or the preservation of favoured races in the struggle for life).
 Originally published by John Murray.
 This figure from pp. 160-161 in Penguin Classics edition published 1985 by Penguin Books, London.
-(Jan-16)
+(Jan 16)

+Dayhoff, M.O., Schwartz, R.M., Orcutt, B.C.
+1978.
+A model for evolutionary change in proteins.
+Atlas of Protein Sequence and Structure, 5, 345–352.
+(PAM amino acid model) (Apr 11)

 Degnan, J. H., and N. A. Rosenberg.
 2006.
 [Discordance of species trees with their most likely gene trees.](http://doi.org/10.1371/journal.pgen.0020068) PLoS Genetics 2:e68.
 (The anomaly zone) (Mar 19)